casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 "The music theory rules implemented for the model are only a first attempt, and could easily be improved by someone with musical training."
 (Jaques et. al., 2017).
 (Online) -  Improve music theory rule?

 Music generated my artificial intelligence    (AIVA, ;(game music)).

+- Ref. on call for application of domain knowledge

 ## Application Context